luuksen/JavaLeagueAPI/README.md

 This API is currently outdated!
-I'll update this message as soon as I update it to Riot's curent API version!
+I'll update this message as soon as I update the wrapper to Riot's current API version!
 -

 Java League of Legends API Wrapper